Scattered thunderstorms to mix with heat as temperatures up to 34C forecast

 An amber heat-health alert for all regions in England is also in place for the whole of the weekend, after heatwaves were triggered across the county and in Wales on Friday.

+Northern Ireland provisionally recorded its warmed June night on record, the Met Office said, as the temperature at Aldergrove did not drop below 18.2C over the 24 hours from Friday morning to Saturday morning

-Large crowds are expected to gather at Stonehenge for the annual summer solstice early on Saturday morning, with mild temperatures in the high teens expected for those observing the spectacle.
+Large crowds gathered at Stonehenge for the annual summer solstice early on Saturday morning, with temperatures reaching 18C by 5am for those observing the spectacle.

 Met Office spokeswoman Nicola Maxey said: “There are scattered thunderstorms coming through.